About Dr Carl Bescoby

 - Psychological Flexibility - Self-Compassion - Solution Focused -

-My intervention goals are simple.
-1. Develop meaningful positive experiences during the recovery journey.
-2. Enhance self-compassion throughout rehabilitation.
-3. Develop psychological flexibility to navigate the injury journey.
-4. Move towards a preventative mindset to reduce future injury.
+My goals are clear: 1.
+Create meaningful, positive experiences throughout recovery.
+2. Strengthen self-compassion during rehabilitation.
+3. Build psychological flexibility to handle the demands of injury and recovery.
+4. Support a proactive mindset to help reduce future setbacks.

 My Qualifications